By Emma Suttie, D.Ac, AP

 Meditation is something I talk about a lot and I think is really vital to our health and wellbeing.
 That said, I know it can be a bit intimidating for anyone who has never done it and feels that they might not know “how”.
 My thought is that the “how” isn’t as important as doing it in the first place.
 Just starting by clearing your mind (which is no easy task, I know), and in the case of cleansing, setting an intention or having an image in your mind is what you need.
 You can think about whatever represents cleansing or purifying to you… it could be a white light, fire, creating a barrier around yourself, whatever you feel is cleansing, you can do a little meditation where you visualize the process of this cleansing of your energies, and it should do the trick.
 When I am energetically cleansing a patient, I see myself pulling negative, sticky energy off of them, balling it up and tossing it away.
-In many cases, they can feel me pulling it off and feel much better and lighter afterwards.
-After a treatment I have many different techniques that I use to cleanse, but a short meditation before and after each patient to recalibrate myself and cleanse any energy that isn’t my own is vital to being an effective practitioner and a healthy, happy person.
+In many cases, they can feel me pulling it off and feel much better and lighter afterward.
+After a treatment, I have many different techniques that I use to cleanse, but a short meditation before and after each patient to recalibrate myself and cleanse any energy that isn’t my own is vital to being an effective practitioner and a healthy, happy person.
 Find something that feels right for you and experiment.
 You will eventually hone it to what is exactly what you need.

 Grounding, Drawing Energy from Nature

-Another favourite of mine is to leave it to the power of mother nature to remove negative energy and revitalize your body, mind and spirit.
+Another favourite of mine is to leave it to the power of mother nature to remove negative energy and revitalize your body, mind, and spirit.
 You can draw energy from the earth, the sun and all the flowers, plants and trees that have been soaking up and are now radiating that wonderful energy right into your person.
 A great way to absorb good energy from nature is to take off your shoes and just stand with your feet on the ground, in the grass or in the sand and soak up the earth’s energy directly into your feet.
 You can reach up into the sky and absorb the sun’s energy at the same time and complete the circuit, becoming a conduit for the power of the sun and the earth at the same time.

 Because so many of us now are living in big cities and live in apartments or houses and work in buildings all day long, we get less and less time to be in nature which is the ultimate healer.
 There is nothing better to cleanse negative energy and boost positive feelings and thoughts than simply going for a walk in a forest, on a beach or along a path outside, breathing deeply and taking it in through all your senses.
-To some, this may sound a bit silly, but this connection to nature’s healing power is something we have largely lost and I think is a huge contributor to our decreased health, happiness and wellbeing as a species.
+To some, this may sound a bit silly, but this connection to nature’s healing power is something we have largely lost and I think is a huge contributor to our decreased health, happiness, and well-being as a species.
 Chinese medicine believes that a close relationship with nature is an integral part of health, and is a huge part of its system of preventative medicine.
 So, if you want to clear negative energy, rebalance, recharge and reconnect, go outside.
 Breathe deep.
 Take off your shoes.
 Lie in the grass.
 Climb a tree.
-Your body, mind and spirit will thank you.
+Your body, mind, and spirit will thank you.

 Move Your Body